-Arcola, Illinois was a small town of about 2900 people and about 163 miles to the south of Chicago along I-57 Highway.
-A town semi-famous for the Lawn Rangers, a precision broom and lawn mower team that performed in parades.
-They took their name from the Lone Ranger TV series and in fact had the Lone Ranger himself, actor Clayton Moore, as the grand marshal at some of their parades.
-The morning news had shown footage of heavily armed law enforcement personnel surrounding a bank that had been taken hostage by someone.
+Arcola, Illinois, was a small town of about 2900 people and about 163 miles to the south of Chicago along I-57 Highway.
+The town is semi-famous for the Lawn Rangers, a precision broom and lawnmower team performed in parades.
+They took their name from the Lone Ranger TV series and had the Lone Ranger himself, actor Clayton Moore, as the grand marshal at some of their parades.
+The morning news had shown footage of heavily armed law enforcement personnel surrounding a bank that someone had taken hostage.

-“Apparently after all the excitement ended downstate the Illinois State Police went to tow the car the desperadoes abandoned down there and ran the plate.
-Came back to Allen Greyves from this address.
+“After all the excitement ended downstate, the Illinois State Police went to tow the car the desperadoes abandoned down there and ran the plate, and it came back to Allen Greyves from this address.
 Except there was no Allen Greyves downstate or in custody.”

 “So, they called this one into us.
-This is the second time we’ve been here Nolan.”
+Tonight is the second time we’ve been here, Nolan.”

 “The second time?”
 “Why?’

-“Earlier this morning around 1am, a unit went on a shots fired call to the same address.”
+“Earlier this morning around 1 am, a unit went on shots fired call to the same address.”